 October 1982: I’d moved on to a flat in Temple Cowley but Denis, my regular drinking partner, was still at the Florey.
-He needed to do a week’s research in Moscow’s libraries, and the cheapest and easiest way of doing it was to book an Intourist package, which meant sharing a room.
-Never having been to Russia, I was happy to tag along.
+He wanted to do a week’s research in Moscow’s libraries, and the cheapest and easiest way of doing it was to book an Intourist package.
+Never having been to Russia, I was happy to tag along and are his room.
 A couple of years earlier the BBC had launched a series called Russian Language and People.
 It boasted a beautiful brunette presenter called Tanya Feifer and a beautiful blonde interviewer called Tatyana Vedeneyeva.
 (By one of life’s strange coincidences, another presenter, Edward Ochagavia, is a near neighbour of mine in Herne Hill.)
 Into each episode was inserted a snippet of the corny love story До свидания, лето with Victor, the ordinary-looking taxi driver, and a fantastically beautiful student, Olga.

 It was early November, and snowing in a picturesque way, when we cleared passport control at Шереметьево.
 My visa was numbered 007, but I didn’t think it was a good idea to make a joke of it.
 Just grimly stare ahead.
 At last we arrived at our shabby hotel, a few minutes’ walk from Red Square.
 The following evening I went on my own to the Bolshoi Ballet: something most Muscovites could never afford to do.
 The plan was to meet Denis afterwards at his friends’ flat.
 I hailed a taxi at the Palace of Congresses, indicating the address Denis had written out neatly in Russian.
 Victor grunted and I got in, drawing attention to myself by attempting to make small talk in English, French, German, Italian, Spanish… to no avail.
 There didn’t seem much point trying Portuguese, Latin or Greek.
 I stuck with the few words of Russian I knew.
 He didn’t want my roubles and I had no dollars, so I paid with a BiC ballpoint.

 Хорошо, спасибо, До свидания!